Determining the correct ring size is perhaps the most terrifying part of shopping for jewelry online. But don't worry - I got you!

 Is it better to size up or size down?

-So remember that your ring size is a reference point.
+Your ring size is a reference point.
 There will be times when your ring will be a bit looser and times when it will be a bit tighter.

-Furthermore, for many people, the knuckle is significantly larger than the base of the finger.
+For many people, the knuckle is significantly larger than the base of the finger.